deliveroo/roo_on_rails/README.md

 Running the `roo_on_rails` script currently checks for:

 - compliant Heroku app naming;
-- presence of the Heroku preboot flag.
+- presence of the Heroku preboot flag;
+- correct Github master branch protection.

 ### New Relic configuration